John Jeremiah Ahearne

 London Counselling and Psychotherapy (LCaP)

-Accredited Counsellor and psychotherapist with clinics in Angel Islington, Holborn, Bond Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.
+Accredited Counsellor and psychotherapist with clinics in Angel, Islington, Holborn, Bond Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.

 Face-to-face & online counselling sessions for adult individuals, couples and other relationships (family and non-traditional).